Owenll66/Owenll66.github.io/_posts/2021-07-06-OutOfMemoryExceptionAnalysis.md

 ![OOM1](https://www.owenll66.com/blog-res/blog-OOM/OOM1.png)

 * If the memory keeps increasing, it is very likely there are memory leaks in the system.
 Eventually it will crash at a certain point.
-As a programmer, be aware of these spots which running at the back ground to update or remove the data.
+As a programmer, be aware of the spots which running at the background and doing update or remove operation.
 The unmanaged objects to be updated or removed must be disposed/released explicitly in code.
-Otherwise they will remain in the memory.
+Otherwise they will remain in the memory util the software process is killed or stopped.

 ![OOM2](https://www.owenll66.com/blog-res/blog-OOM/OOM2.png)